netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 At Netdata, we've built Kubernetes monitoring tools that add visibility without complexity while also helping you actively troubleshoot anomalies or outages.
-This guide walks you through each of the visualizations and offers best practices on how to use them to help you start Kubernetes monitoring in a matter of minutes, not hours or days.
+This guide walks you through each of the visualizations and offers best practices on how to use them to start Kubernetes monitoring in a matter of minutes, not hours or days.

-We already have a few complementary tools and collectors for monitoring the many layers of a Kubernetes cluster, _entirely for free_.
-These methods work together to help you troubleshoot performance or availability issues across your Kubernetes infrastructure.
+Netdata's Kubernetes monitoring solution uses a handful of [complementary tools and collectors](#related-reference-documentation) for peeling back the many complex layers of a Kubernetes cluster, _entirely for free_.
+These methods work together to give you every metric you need to troubleshoot performance or availability issues across your Kubernetes infrastructure.

 ## Challenge